PoorHttp/PoorWSGI/doc/documentation.rst

 FileResponse
 ````````````
-File response open the file and send it throw ``wsgi.filewrapper``, which could
+FileResponse opens the file and sends it through ``wsgi.filewrapper``, which
-be *sendfile()* call.
+could be a *sendfile()* call.
 See PEP 3333.
-Content type and length read from system.
+Content type and length are read
+from the system.

 .. code:: python